chieni/game_of_life/README.md

 how you exploited functionals in your code
 ============================
-I used the foreach functional where it made sense and was cleaner, but because of the way my code was structured, it was often more intuitive to use a simple for loop as opposed to a map functional or even a foreach functional, as I would be using the indices of what I was iterating through.
+I used the foreach functional where it made sense and was cleaner.
+This was most apparent in the the method where I iteraete through a cell's neighbors.
+In addition, I felt that the fill functional was very useful for initializing my 2D arrays.
+I was able to minimize the usage of for loops, though there were certain places where they worked better due to the nature of what was being looped through.